ganevniko/ganevniko.github.io/_posts/2020-03-03-connecting_the_back_end_to_the_front_end_part_iv.markdown

 <b><u>The HTML page</u>

 I am going to keep very simple here not only because it is not the purpose of the exercise but also because HTML is not my forte.
-The goal is to cerate the most basic HTML page offering a form that allows our user to enter some inputs.
-I will just start with a heather “This is our basic front-end user interface.” and then get started with the form.
+The goal is to create the most basic HTML page offering a form that allows our user to enter some inputs.
+I will just start with a heading “This is our basic front-end user interface.” and then get started with the form.
 Note that for the form we need to specify the “POST” method and give a name to the data we are looking to collect to we can refer to it by this name later to integrate it in python.
 In the example below, I called my input “indata”.

 ![](img/122.png)